 Calfrac investor Wilks Brothers launches rival restructuring deal

-The group currently holds nearly 20% of Calfrac's shares, more than half of its second-lien notes, and also owns ProFrac Services Ltd, a competitor of Calfrac in the United States.
+The investor group holds about 19.78% of Calfrac's shares and more than 50% of its second-lien notes, and also owns ProFrac Services Ltd, a competitor of Calfrac in the United States.

-(Reporting by Arundhati Sarkar and Shariq Khan in Bengaluru; Editing by Shinjini Ganguli and Krishna Chandra Eluri)
+(Reporting by Arundhati Sarkar in Bengaluru; Editing by Shinjini Ganguli)

 ((Arundhati.Sarkar@thomsonreuters.com; twitter.com/Arundhati_05; +1 646 223 8780 Ext: 2776;))